anjelammcgraw/Agentic-RAG-w-OpenAI-/README.md

 # 🤖 OpenAI Assistants - Building Agentic RAG with the Function Calling, Retrieval and Code Interpreter Tools

 In this repo, we'll build Agentic RAG with OpenAI with the Function Calling, Retrieval, and Code Interpreter Tools.
-This project was done during week 2 of AI Makerspace's AI Engineering Bootcamp Cohort 1 (AIE1).

 ### ⚙️The colab link to the code is found and (will also be included in this repo) [here.](https://colab.research.google.com/drive/1OR0dpmer4AFPwvKvA3e5dW8C_lU8o2D3?usp=sharing)